You probably have lots of questions for us...

 What is Counselling with horses?

-Counselling with horses is like regular counselling or psychotherapy that you might attend in rooms or private practice.
-In our work at Earthhorse, the difference is that horses act as co-therapists alongside the trained counsellors.
-They do this through their response to us by their subtle body language and empathy for people.
+Counselling with horses is like regular counselling or psychotherapy that you might attend in rooms or private practice with the difference being that horses act as co-therapists alongside our qualified counsellors.
+Horses are highly effective as co-counsellors through their honest responses and empathy for people.

 Is it necessary to ride or to have horse handling experience?